 It costs $499 for the radar detector antenna, plus it includes the R/G module and GPS antenna you’ll need.

 For those of you who live in Edmonton, Canada or Quebec, there’s a new radar gun showing up called the MRCD which is very difficult to detect.
-There will be a third antenna that will be released shortly that will add support for detecting the MRCD and you’ll be able to plug this into your ALP as well.
+However, the Net Radar also offers a third antenna specifically for MRCD detection ($299).

 If you’re getting this antenna, you will also need to pick up either the Hifi module ($99) or the Bluetooth module ($99).
 You can also get both.
 The Hifi module will give you an external speaker to let you know if you’re getting hit with laser vs. radar, what band you’re hit with, to hear a rampup, and so on.
 The buzzer in the standard control pad isn’t enough.
 You can also get the bluetooth module to play audio through your phone’s speaker (or your car stereo if you pair your phone with your car’s stereo).
 If you do a fair amount of driving in the city, I would definitely recommend the BT module at minimum because you can add GPS lockouts using the app on your phone.
 Your phone can also be used to show you the frequency of the signal you’re getting which is helpful information.